yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-17/demo/README.md

 * Adds connected sockets to a pool (object, keyed by random ID)
 * On disconnect, remove socket from the pool
 * Whenever data comes in, see if the first word is a recognized "event" and then broadcast it by looping all sockets
+* At this point, you can have the students use netcat (`nc`) to connect to your server and type things and have the server start spitting the words out.
+This is fun and makes the demo more interactive

 **Talking Points** -
     * How can we better manage the events?